 The initial requirement was satisfaction of the topology trigger.
 For both modes a recoil charged track was required through the tracking chamber (TCYL) surrounding the target.
-The neutral mode required a single forward-going charged particle in the PWCs along with energy deposition in the LGD corresponding to multiphoton effective mass greater than 200 MeV/c^2 .
+The neutral mode required a single forward-going charged particle in the PWCs along with energy deposition in the LGD corresponding to multiphoton effective mass greater than 200 MeV/ c^2 .
 For the charged mode, three forward-going charged particles were required in the PWCs.

-FIG. 2: Scatterplot of one di-photon mass against the other di-photon mas (three such pairings per event) for events satisfying the $\pi^-\pi^0\pi^0p$ final state trigger and with four reconstructed photons in the LGD.
-The inset shows the di-photon mass spectrum with a fit to a Gaussian plus a polynomial.
+Four photons reconstructed in the LGD was the next requirement for the neutral mode.
+The scatterplot of one diphoton mass against the other di-photon mass is plotted in Fig. 2-there are three such pairings per event in this plot.
+A clear peak corresponding to $\pi^0\pi^0$ production is observed.
+The inset of Fig. 2 shows a fit of the 2γ mass spectrum to a Gaussian and a polynomial.
 The π^0 mass resolution is $10.4~{\rm MeV}/c^2$.
+For the charged mode further cuts required no photons in the event.